Inscription in Hippos may indicate oldest home for elderly

 ADVERTISEMENT

-A Christian City
+A Christian city

 Hippos was the central Christian city in the Sea of Galilee region during the Byzantine period, serving as a bishop’s seat and hosting at least seven churches.
 Located on a hill overlooking the Sea of Galilee, the city has been the focus of systematic excavations, including extensive conservation efforts, since 2000.
 During the Byzantine period, Hippos functioned as a religious, social and economic hub, with its main streets—the decumanus maximus (east-west) and a network of cardines (north-south)—serving as primary thoroughfares.